square/quotaservice/README.md

     * Max debt millis - the maximum amount of time in the future a request can pre-reserve tokens (default: `10000`)
     * Max tokens per request (default: `fill_rate`)

+See the GoDocs on [`configs.ServiceConfig`](https://godoc.org/github.com/maniksurtani/quotaservice/configs#ServiceConfig) for more details.

 ## Service-level objectives

 ### Load testing the prototype